Recipe by Bobbi Jo

 THESE are Belgian waffles!
 Make these when what you want is BELGIAN WAFFLES!
 You must have the ability to gently fold in the whites and the patience to let the yeast do its thing and the waffle iron to heat up between waffles.
 If you can follow this recipe to the letter, you WILL have the best Belgian waffles.
 Regular waffles are great in a hurry and usually rely on baking powder, as does Bisquick which gets its distinctive flavor from lots of baking powder.
 I much prefer the softer, old-fashioned flavor of yeast, which was most definitely NOT overpowering in this recipe.
 The aroma wafting from the waffle iron about drove my husband, me, and our dog crazy!
 These waffles are incredible and a treat I have personally only had in restaurants before now.
 I make waffles all the time, but these Belgian waffles are so delicious, a perfect melding of crisp and soft and the flavor is out of this world.
 So special I think we've found our new Christmas brunch tradition.

 So worth the extra effort!!!
-After months of trying to imitate the best waffle I ever had from a street vendor in Holland (at Keukenhof Gardens if you must know), I've settled on this recipe as my base.
+After months of trying to imitate the best waffle I ever had from a street vendor in Holland, I've settled on this recipe as my base.
 They freeze very well.
 Set them on a wire rack for a few minutes after cooking so they dry out a bit.
-Store them in zip lock bags, but remember to remove as much of the air from the bag as you can.
+Freeze them in zip lock bags, but remember to remove as much of the air from the bag as you can.
 For best results, defrost them in the microwave for a few seconds, then toast them to remove the moisture and crisp up the outside.
 Then sprinkle with a little powdered sugar.
 You'll never buy those pathetic little tasteless imitations from the grocery store again!
 UPDATE...I replaced about 1/2 cup of milk with buttermilk and that gives it a nice tang.

 Great and tasty recipe.
 I loved that these stayed crispy even after sitting for a while since I'm usually the last person to eat!
 The prep wasn't as bad as others made it sound.
 I used three bowls total and two cups.
 I used a deep but regular waffle iron and this recipe made 22 waffles.
 I loaded them into the freezer but it might be worth noting that "makes 8 waffles" is a bit of an understatment.
 My family of 5 ate all they could eat and we still had 15 of them left.